Joanlood/porty/README.md

 Please enter the maximum number of results to display (default 5):
 [User enters 3 or hits Enter for the default]

-Please enter the count (default 0):
-[User enters 2 or hits Enter for the default]

 Using the following settings:
 START_PORT = 2000
 END_PORT = 3000
 MAX_RESULTS = 3
 COUNT = 2

-✅ Port 2000 is free
+- ✅ Port 2000 is free
-✅ Port 2001 is free
+- ✅ Port 2001 is free
-✅ Port 2002 is free
+- ✅ Port 2002 is free

+## Changelog

+For a detailed list of changes, please refer to the [CHANGELOG](CHANGELOG).

 ## License